gcalacdayuniv/cosco-strategic-paper/chapters/06-strategy-analysis-and-choice.md

 ---

 ## B. Input Stage
 The Input Stage is the foundation of the strategy-formulation framework.
 It consists of tools that allow strategists to measure subjectively the relative importance of both external and internal factors.
-For Cosco, the input stage requires gathering data from previous environmental audits—specifically the PESTLE analysis and Porter's Five Forces—to populate the matrices that will guide further decision-making.
+For Cosco, the input stage requires gathering data from previous environmental audits,specifically the PESTLE analysis and Porter's Five Forces,to populate the matrices that will guide further decision-making.

 The primary tools used in this stage include:
 * **External Factor Evaluation (EFE) Matrix:** Used to summarize and evaluate external economic, social, cultural, demographic, environmental, political, governmental, legal, technological, and competitive information.